aaronsaray/PHProblemLogger/README.md

 ### Getting Started

-This library will add on to the existing exception and error handler using a PSR-3 compatible logging instance for output of the current environment.
+This library will add on to the existing uncaught exception and error handler using a PSR-3 compatible logging instance for output of the current environment.
 The configuration of this logger is *additive* meaning that out of the box nothing is logged during a problem.
 You must configure filters to indicate what you'd like to be logged.